Donate

 Empowering women

 Clearing landmines is not for the faint-hearted, but it can be rewarding to make your local community safe.
 Many incredible women around the world have stepped up to the challenge and taken on roles as deminers, supervisors, paramedics, mechanics or translators for HALO.
-The local women we employ often become agents of change in their own communities, empowered by their newfound status, skills and income.
+The local women we employ often become agents of change in their own communities.
+Their participation in mine action, newfound skills and income all support economic justice within their communities.

 "I always had self-belief that I could achieve something in life, but I needed the opportunity.
 Now, I can send my kids to school without taking out a loan.
 I am grateful for the opportunity that I have been given as there are very few jobs for women or men in this community."